 Hybrid larch cone and needles - licensed under Creative Commons Wikicommons/Heiti Paves

 This widely used tree came into existence as a result of an accidental cross-pollination of Japanese and European larch on the Duke of Atholl’s estate in Dunkeld.
-The offspring grew faster than the parent and survived under poorer conditions making it great for timber production.
+The offspring grew faster than the parent and survived under worse conditions.
+This made it a great choice for timber production.

-The hybrid larch’s botanical name is Larix x eurolepis and, unlike other conifers, it changes crown colour in spring, autumn and winter.
-These changing colours make it a popular choice for forests which balance timber production with visitor-friendliness.
+The hybrid larch’s botanical name is Larix x eurolepis.
+Unlike other conifers, it changes crown colour in spring, autumn and winter.
+These changing colours make it a popular choice for forests which balance timber production with visitor access.

 Facts and stats